benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 As we can see in the graph, we divided the work in three streams.
 It might look the work is unbalanced, but consider that streams increase concurrency using resources that other kernels do not use completely.
-We also wanted to use cuda graphs, capturing it by means of *streamCapture* cuda directives.
-Since one of the conditions of these technique is to have a *main stream*, we selected the red one to command over the others.
+We also wanted to use cuda graphs, capturing it by means of `streamCapture` cuda directives.
+Since one of the conditions of these technique is to have a `main stream`, we selected the red one to command over the others.

-The implementation was not so straightforward as the graph looks like, but we could do it in such a way that there are no so much changes of the *stepburst* version.
-At the beggining of the program, events and streams were created and then one call to step was performed enclosed by *cudaStreamBeginCapture* and *cudaStreamEndCapture*.
+The implementation was not so straightforward as the graph looks like, but we could do it in such a way that there are no so much changes of the `stepburst` version.
+At the beginning of the program, events and streams were created and then one call to step was performed enclosed by `cudaStreamBeginCapture` and `cudaStreamEndCapture`.
 After it, it returned an instance of graph is created and finally launched.

 ```c